Trying to find cheap hotels Venice Italy? Then, I will show you how! I stayed in 8 Cheap Hotels. So, let me Guide you...

-Location of the hotel is for me essential for cheap hotels Venice Italy.
+The hotel's location is essential for cheap hotels in Venice, Italy.
 Hotel Lisbona enjoys the privilege of a central location.
 Near the main tourist attractions, monuments and landmarks are within easy reach.
-Staying here was convenient and I had a room at a very low rate.
+Staying here was convenient, and I had a room at a meager rate.

 Another option is to find hotels outside of Venice.
 It could ultimately save money considerably.
 Preferable on the island of Lido.
 Let's see if there are still available rooms for a cheap sleep.

-Hostels in Venice often have a central location, and you can use a kitchen where you can prepare your breakfast, lunch or dinner.
+Hostels in Venice often have a central location, and you can use a kitchen where you can prepare your breakfast, lunch, or dinner.
 Especially in a large, expensive city that is a godsend.
 Hostels are also increasingly nicely dressed and equipped with good beds.
-For the most extensive and most complete selection, you can take a look at Hostelworld.com.
+For the most extensive and complete selection, you can look at Hostelworld.com.

 And have you ever heard of a 'poshtel'?
 These are luxury hostels with a strong focus on design and experience, but where you can sleep for a reasonable price.
 A good example is the hip Generator Hostel in Venice.

-When I am planning a trip and am looking for accommodation in Venice, I always use the Booking.com website.
-The site itself is well-organized, so you immediately see which hotel best suits your needs and budget.
+When planning a trip and looking for accommodation in Venice, I always use the Booking.com website.
+The site is well-organized, so you immediately see which hotel best suits your needs and budget.

-The significant advantage of Booking.com is, in my opinion, the smooth cancellation policy.
-Almost always you can cancel until a few days before arrival, which is very useful if you have made other travel plans or have found cheaper accommodation in the meantime.
-You often only pay on location, so cancellation is also indeed canceled.
+The significant advantage of Booking.com is, in my opinion, the smooth FREE cancellation policy.
+Mostly, you can cancel the booking days before your arrival.
+This is very helpful if you have made other travel plans or have found cheaper accommodation.
+In addition, you often only pay on location.

 Booking.com also works with a loyalty program: Genius.
-If you make more than seven bookings in a year, you are automatically a Genius member and receive a 10 percent discount on selected hotels.
+Suppose you make more than seven bookings in a year.
+In that case, you are automatically a Genius member and receive a 10 percent discount on selected hotels.
 Sometimes Genius members also receive extras such as free Wi-Fi or free rental bikes.
-And that is easily earned.
+These bonuses are quickly earned.

 My first time in Venice, I went looking for a cheap hotel in Venice.
-Ultimately it comes down to compare the price and quality of the hotel.
+Ultimately it comes down to comparing the price and quality of the hotel.

-And hotel prices are depending on the period when you travel.
-In high season (May-Sept) the hotels are more expensive.
-And during the Carnival period (Jan-Feb) hotel owners are raising prices immediately.
-Go in a period when it's low season in Venice.
+And hotel prices depend on the period when you travel.
+In high season (May-Sept), the hotels are more expensive.
+During the Carnival period (Jan-Feb), hotel owners are raising prices immediately.
+So go in a period when it's low season in Venice.
+For example, in November.

 I think in all periods of the year Venice is lovely with its charm.
-Maybe you can enjoy even better since there is less tourism in Venice.
+Maybe you can enjoy it even better since Venice has less tourism.

-By finding cheap hotels Venice Italy you can also make good use of special offers.
-Think about last minute deals or deals where you will get the third night for free.
-These special offers can save money and is making your stay in Venice much cheaper.
+When finding cheap hotels in Venice Italy try to search for special offers.
+Think about last-minute deals or deals where you will get the third night for free.
+These special offers can save money and make your stay in Venice much cheaper.

 But, maybe the biggest question is...

-Another tip to have a second Venice experience is to choose the right restaurants.
-Sure you can pay for quality (see my tips' Venice Restaurants), but around the main landmarks, restaurants are more expensive.
-And the quality is mostly tourist menus with easy pasta, everyday pizzas and more.
+Another lead to having a Venice experience is to choose the right restaurants.
+But, of course, you can pay for quality (see my articles on Venice Restaurants).
+Still, around the prominent landmarks, restaurants are more expensive.
+And the quality is mostly tourist menus with easy pasta, everyday pizzas, and more.